 Pharmacogenetics (PGx) is a branch of Personalized Medicine that utilizes genetic analysis to determine how a patient will respond to different medications.
-This testing virtually eliminates the possibility of adverse drug reactions, reducing the trial-and-error approach to selecting an effective drug therapy.
+This medical DNA testing virtually eliminates the possibility of adverse drug reactions, reducing the trial-and-error approach to selecting an effective drug therapy.
 The goal is to decrease the risk of detrimental and often life-threatening side effects from prescription drug usage.

-Our testing employs next-generation robotics combined with tried and true quantitative polymerase chain reaction (qPCR) technology, allowing us to target several clinically relevant and medically actionable Drug Metabolizing Enzymes (DMEs) simultaneously.
+Our medical DNA testing employs next-generation robotics combined with tried and true quantitative polymerase chain reaction (qPCR) technology, allowing us to target several clinically relevant and medically actionable Drug Metabolizing Enzymes (DMEs) simultaneously.
 All assays demonstrate an analytical sensitivity and specificity >99%.

 Adults take at least one medication.

 Deaths per year due to adverse drug effects.